mrsnowf1ake/twitter-git-hook/README.md

 registration of the application.
 The `keys.php` file should be placed in a location outside of the root domain.
 Modify the `require_once` calls in `index.php` and `sendtweet.php` to reflect the new location of `keys.php`.
+* Change `uri` in hook/post-commit to reflect your site.
 * Pray it runs :P